anhphuongnguyenquynh/finance-news-text-classification/README.md

 # 📊 Text classification for finance domain

-An AI-powered toolkit for the **financial domain**, providing extensible features for data-driven decision support.

 ---
 ## 🚀 Features
-- 📰 **Sentiment Analysis on Articles**
+📰 **Sentiment Analysis on Articles**
   - Classify financial news & reports into **Positive / Neutral / Negative** sentiments using **BERT** fine-tuned on domain-specific data.
   - Useful for traders, analysts, and portfolio managers to detect market mood.

-** News category classfication on Articles headers and summary**
+📰 **News category classfication on Articles headers and summary**
 - Classifiy financial news into categories (Business & Finance, Politics, Travel,...)
 - Dataset: [Huffpost](https://www.kaggle.com/datasets/rmisra/news-category-dataset/data) 210k news headlines from 2012 and 2022 from HuffPost.
 Each record in dataset consists of attributes: category, headline, authors, link, short_description, date.
 - Experiments and results:

 | Method | Accuracy | Precision | Recall |
 | GRU | --- | --- | --- |
 | LSTM | --- | --- | --- |
 | BiLSTM | 0.6385 | 0.6232 | 0.6385 |

-Furthermore, I also using FastAPI to get response prediction of news headlines.
+I also using FastAPI to get response prediction of news headlines.

 ---

 ## 🛠️ Tech Stack